YoannaLa/BikeMemoryGame/README.md

 # User stories testing
 ## As a business owner:
 * I found matching the cards enjoyable and it fits well on different screens sizes.

 ## As a new customer:
 * Feedback from the other players was color contrast and font color which was ajusted.

 ## As a returning customer:
 The better color contrast helps with user experience and

-## Issues found during site development
+## Issues found during site development:
 * I found JavaScript extremely hard.
 I’ve been working on this for days, watching lots of youTube videos to get a better understanding.
 I’ve also took few days off work to complete this game.
 I realised I need more support; I need things to be explain to me face-to-face or in an environment I can asked question and share screen, etc., I feel like I have not been supported thou this course.
 Also what have made a massive difference in my confidence is that I've found out on Thursday, that I have failed my first assessment, which I was convinced I’ve passed.
 I’ve chatted to my mentor, and he shine some little on the feedback but the only think I could think that I will fail this one coz I don’t know what I’ve done wrong.
 I’ve asked for clarification on the feedback but have not receive anything in time.
 My mental health has suffered massively and once again not support from the anyone.
 I think I could produce much better submission if I been informed and had time to digest and get some prop clarification on what I’ve failed on.